 In this case, RankBrain is going to look at the other words used on the page to determine which results to show me.
 If words like “ship” or “boat” or “arrow” are present, it will eliminate those.
 By contrast, if it sees words like “tie” or “ribbon” or “loop” then it will be more likely to rank those pages higher because they include terms that are related to my query.

-RankBrain gets smarter over time by evaluating patterns between past searches and looking at user behavior, including bounce rate and dwell time, to determine whether the results it delivers were in fact useful to the searcher.
+RankBrain gets smarter over time by evaluating patterns between past searches and looking at user behavior, including bounce rate and dwell time, to essentially conduct a post mortem and determine whether the results it delivers were in fact useful to the searcher.

 Why RankBrain Matters For Marketers

 Google’s increasing reliance on RankBrain means that there are no shortcuts for creating content that will automatically rank well in search engines.
 Instead, the highest quality content will win the ranking game.

 Marketers that are serious about their search engine rankings need to take off their marketing hats and think like people.

 What does someone really want to know about the topic for which you are creating content?
 What level of detail do you need to provide in your content to make it useful, relevant and actionable?
 What questions might someone who is reading your web page, article or blog have and how can you answer them?